DarthBeyg/CodeXD/NextJS/29Sep/notes.md

-and is password atleast 6 chracters? to validate schema shadcn uses react hook form in api calling u use try/catch in our codebase for 29Sep we onlydid schema/form validation for frontend. i.e where users put the data. we didn't do it for back-end i.e where devs might send put requests from POstman.
-How ever Sir did it in their video. https://www.youtube.com/watch?v=tKkL6vp9tZI&t=2407s
+and is password atleast 6 chracters? to validate schema shadcn uses react hook form in api calling u use try/catch in our codebase for 29Sep we onlydid schema/form validation for frontend. i.e where users put the data. we didn't do it for back-end i.e where devs might send put requests from POstman.(api validation) How ever Sir did it in their video. https://www.youtube.com/watch?v=tKkL6vp9tZI&t=2407s